karabaja4/firefox-socket-control/README.md

 ### Using the attached `firefox-socket` script

-The script opens a new window for each if the parameters:
+The script opens a new window for each of the parameters:

 ```bash
 # new window (empty)